Skip to main content

 Trend 2: Data-Driven Shelf-Life Extension Through Active Systems

-What is happening: Active & Intelligent Packaging (AIP) is moving beyond oxygen scavengers.
+In practice, what is happening: Active & Intelligent Packaging (AIP) is moving beyond oxygen scavengers.
+For smart packaging food safety compliance requirements applications, this is especially relevant.
 We're now integrating printed sensors that change color based on microbial growth or ethylene buildup.
-A 2024 study in the Food Packaging and Shelf Life journal demonstrated that specific MAP (Modified Atmosphere Packaging) sensors combined with scavengers could extend freshness of berries by up to 40%.
+A 2026 study in the Food Packaging and Shelf Life journal demonstrated that specific MAP (Modified Atmosphere Packaging) sensors combined with scavengers could extend freshness of berries by up to 40%.

-Why it matters: For perishable goods, a 20% shelf-life extension can reduce retail waste by a corresponding margin.
+Notably, why it matters: For perishable goods, a 20% shelf-life extension can reduce retail waste by a corresponding margin.
+For smart packaging food safety compliance requirements applications, this is especially relevant.
 This translates directly to improved margin and brand reputation for 'always-fresh' products.

 The factory floor insight on validation: Simply including a scavenger sachet isn't enough.
+For smart packaging food safety compliance requirements applications, this is especially relevant.
 We work with material scientists to validate the gas transmission rate (GTR) of our board, measured in cm³/m²/day, against the scavenger's absorption rate.
 Mismatch here is a common, costly error.
 The scavenger can be exhausted in days, leaving the product unprotected.

 40%